JustinPeng13/RaceSG/README.md

 ### 3. Earn Rewards

 As you conquer each location and complete challenges, you'll earn points that reflect your performance and dedication.
 These valuable points can be exchanged for exclusive rewards sponsored by the Singapore government under schemes like Rediscover Singapore.
-Imagine gaining free entry to renowned attractions like the Science Center or Jurong Bird Park.
+Imagine gaining free entry to renowned attractions like the Science Center or National Gallery Singapore.
 Your exploration of Singapore will be rewarded beyond your imagination.

 ### 4. Amazing Races